PaddlePaddle/FastDeploy/poros/README.md

 Take a look at the [Benchmark](docs/Benchmark.md).

 ## Acknowledgement
 Poros has been incubated for more than 2 years.
 In this project, NVIDIA helped us a lot (especially  Gary Ji, Vincent Zhang, Jie Fang).
 They answered lots of technical questions about GPU and gave us many suggestions.
-Appreciate their great support.
+Appreciate for their great support.